CAST of main Characters in order of appearance:

 The Secretary bows submission and departs, sad for the father whose sense of duty commands great sacrifice and regretting with every beat of his heart that he must now finalise preparations to place a most beautiful young songbird in a cruelly small cage.
 Once tomorrow’s Betrothal Feast is over, she will be carried in triumph to the City of Golden Roofs, far from her beloved sea and married to a man twice her age with a huge mouth and greasy hair.

 The village of Humble Haven lies just inland among dunes and low hills, homes of stone and wood with roofs of grass and tiles.
-There is a larger building with red tiles for Village Administration and another still larger called the Grand Hall of the Magistracy where punishments are made against those who break the law.
+There is a larger building with red tiles for Village Administration and another still larger called the Grand Hall of the Magistracy where judgements are delivered against those who break the law.
 On a slight hill in their midst stands the grandest building of them all, the Village Temple with a golden-tiled roof and ornate decorations, glinting in the morning sun.

-“The name suits you,” says the other boy standing in the gloom, naked but for the white cloth he is carefully tying about his waist.
+“The name suits you,” grins the other boy standing in the gloom, naked but for the white cloth he is carefully tying about his waist.
 “At least you don’t have to have a Naming Day, doing stupid challenges just to be named Frog’s Bottom or Goat’s Breath.
 Doesn’t seem something to want.”

-They eat hungrily and are soon outside the door juggling stones in the early morning sun to keep their minds focused and their bodies from feeling worried.
+They eat hungrily and are soon outside juggling stones in the early morning sun to keep their minds focused and their bodies from feeling worried.
 “Please don’t do anything crazy,” says Sniffer.
 “Just do what they ask you”.

-“She’ll be watching,” grins his friend.
+“She’ll be watching,” laughs his friend.

 “Who?’ says Sniffer.
 “The General’s daughter?
 She’s never spoken to you.
 She watches your antics from a distance like you watch the dolphins jumping waves.
 It means nothing.
 Just concentrate.”